Vince Staples: Corporate sponsorship

 Since 2015, Staples has appeared in advertising campaigns for Sprite and promoted the brand through his Twitter feed.
+In June 2022, Staples partnered with Acura on a launch campaign for the next-gen Acura Integra.

 Philanthropy

 On June 14, 2016, Staples announced his assistance in a YMCA program that will benefit young people in North Long Beach.
-The Youth Institute would teach graphic design, 3D printing, product design, music production and film making to 20 eighth and ninth graders at Hamilton Middle School.
+The Youth Institute would teach graphic design, 3D printing, product design, music production and filmmaking to 20 eighth and ninth graders at Hamilton Middle School.
 Staples donated an undisclosed amount to the program.